How to Develop Your Best Novel Writing Ideas

 Writing a novel is no small task.
 In fact, it’s a momentous task.
 Some writers spend years just eking out a first draft, followed by years of revisions.
 And that’s before they even think about the grueling publishing process.

 And obsessions cannot be forced.
-If you’re losing interest in your plot or characters, the problem is not with you or your novel.
-The problem is that you tried to commit to something you didn’t love.
+It’s normal to lose interest when you’re on your tenth revision, but if you’re losing interest in your plot or characters while writing your first or second draft, the problem may not be you or your novel.
+The problem may be that you tried to commit to something you didn’t love.
 That’s never a good idea.

 For many writers, the trick to sticking with a novel is actually quite simple: find an idea that grips you.